ypriverol/github-paper/document/manuscript.md

 continuous integration in software development \cite{FowlerCI}.
-These principles have become the main reference for best practices in continuous integration, providing the framework needed to deploy software, and in some way also data.
+These principles have become the main reference for best practices in continuous integration, providing the framework needed to deploy software, and in some way, also data.
 In addition to mere error-free execution, dedicated code testing is aimed at detecting possible bugs introduced by new features, or changes in the code or dependencies, as well as detecting wrong results, the so called _logic errors_, where the source code produces a different result compared to what one intended it to do.
-Continuous integration provides the way of automatically and systematically run all of tests in the repository by checking data and software dependencies and cab can be automated through GitHub.
+Continuous integration provides the way of automatically and systematically run all of tests in the repository by checking data and software dependencies and can be automated through GitHub.

 GitHub offers a set of hooks (automatically executed scripts) that are run after each push to a repository, making it easier to follow the